 A Global Program for Long-Term Large-Scale Forest Research

 The Center for Tropical Forest Science (CTFS) is a global network of forest research plots committed to the study of tropical and temperate forest function and diversity.
-The multi-institutional network comprises more than fifty three research plots across the Americas, Africa, Asia, and Europe, with a strong focus on tropical regions.
+The multi-institutional network comprises more than 60 research plots across the Americas, Africa, Asia, and Europe, with a strong focus on tropical regions.
 CTFS monitors the growth and survival of about 4.5 million trees of approximately 8,500 species.

 CTFS conducts long-term, large-scale research on forests around the world to:

 • Guide sustainable forest management and natural-resource policies

 • Monitor the impacts of global climate change

 Ecologists at the Smithsonian Tropical Research Institute established the first plot on Barro Colorado Island (BCI), Panama, in 1980.
 There they pioneered long-term tree-census techniques that scientists replicated throughout the tropics, creating a network of forest research plots that would eventually become the Center for Tropical Forest Science.
 Before 1980, scientists had never attempted to measure tropical forests so intensively and at such a large scale.
 Today the scale and intensity of the CTFS research program remains unprecedented in forest science.